HeloworldPuni/demos/farcaster-cartel/PRIVACY.md

-# Privacy Policy

-**Last Updated**: November 20, 2025

-## Introduction

-Welcome to Farcaster Cartel ("we," "our," or "us").
-This Privacy Policy explains how we collect, use, and protect your information when you use our decentralized application (the "App").

-## Information We Collect

 ### Wallet Information
 - **Ethereum Addresses**: We collect your wallet address when you connect your wallet to use the App.